 USUAL ADULT DOSING

-- Prevention (in chloroquine sensitive regions): 500mg salt (300mg base) PO starting one week prior to entry, continue once weekly and then four weeks after leaving endemic region.
+- Prophylaxis: (in chloroquine-sensitive regions): 500 mg (300mg base) PO starting one week prior to entry, continue once weekly and then four weeks after leaving the endemic region.

 ADULT RENAL DOSING

 DOSING IN HEMODIALYSIS

 DOSING IN PERITONEAL DIALYSIS

 No renal adjustment is recommended, however use caution in patients with renal impairment due to very long half-life.
 Close monitoring for adverse events is recommended.

 500 mg of chloroquine phosphate is equivalent to 300 mg chloroquine base.

 - COVID-19: Chloroquine is currently under investigation for the prevention and treatment of COVID-19.
 Safety and efficacy have not been established in pediatric patients for this indication.

 - Treatment: 16.6 mg/kg chloroquine phosphate (max initial dose of chloroquine phosphate = 1000 mg), followed by 8.3 mg/kg chloroquine phosphate (max subsequent dose of chloroquine phosphate= 500 mg) administered at 6, 24, and 48 hours after the initial dose (total of 4 doses).

 - Prophylaxis (in chloroquine-sensitive regions): 8.3 mg/kg chloroquine phosphate (max dose of chloroquine phosphate = 500 mg) PO starting 1-2 weeks prior to entry, continue once weekly and then 4 weeks after leaving the endemic region.